juanelas/sslstrip/README.md

 sudo python setup.py install
 ```

-> If you'd rather not install `sslstrip`, you can always run it from source by just typing `python sslstrip.py` and then the rest of options (see Usage below)
+> If you'd rather not install `sslstrip`, you can always run `sslstrip` from the source base by just typing `python sslstrip.py` and then the rest of options (see Usage below)

 ## Usage

-sslstrip can be run from the source base without installation.
 Just run `sslstrip -h` as a non-root user to get the  command-line options.

 ```text